smart48/smt-workspace/README.md

 ## SSH

 Keys needed to access Workspace from the terminal.
-Not sure why we would need to copy the private key yet..
+Not sure why we would need to copy the private key yet.
+Also, if we want this image to stay public we cannot built with private keys.

 ## Crontabs